Constant Ndima Kongba: Rise in the FARDC and governorship

 In 2018, Ndima was appointed head of the FARDC's third military zone which covers the entire Kivu region, Maniema, and Tshopo.
 He was later promoted to FARDC Deputy Chief of General Staff in charge of administration and logistics.

 In response to the continuing instability and violence in the northeastern parts of the country, President Félix Tshisekedi reorganized the government of several provinces in 2021.
 He moved members of the FARDC into leadership positions, with Ndima being appointed military governor of North Kivu, succeeding civil governor Carly Nzanzu Kasivita.
 In his first speech to the people of North Kivu, Ndima promised to act against corruption among the FARDC garrisons, to listen to local grievances, and improve the security situation.
 A few days after he had assumed office, the stratovolcano Mount Nyiragongo erupted.
 Ndima responded by ordering the evacuation of nearly a third of Goma's residents.

 From March 2022, Ndima had to deal with a new offensive by the M23 rebel group.
 In course of this offensive, Ndima condemned calls for violence and the mobilization of the civilian population, stating that the FARDC was responsible for combating the rebels.
 After M23 insurgents captured the town of Bunagana and reopened its economically important border post under their own administration, North Kivu's government under Ndima forbid the import and export of goods through rebel-held territory.
 Ndima declared that any trader who cooperated with the insurgents would be treated as a "fraudster, collaborator with the enemy".
 On 12 July 2022, Ndima passed direct responsibility of commanding the local security forces to Lieutenant General Philémon Yav Irung.
+He was replaced on an interim basis by Major General Peter Cirimwami on 19 September 2023.